Mohsem35/AWS-CCP-Certification-Study/README.md

 <img width="500" alt="Screenshot 2023-10-21 at 8 52 29 AM" src="https://github.com/Mohsem35/AWS-Learning/assets/58659448/7f3c5603-1314-4afe-9ba1-36de44efdf12">

-1. Username
-2. Event time and time
-3. IP Address
-4. Access Key
-5. Region
-6. Error Code

 > _Note_: Things to Remember

-CloudWatch: Don't forget you can use CloudWatch to monitor your EC2 instances and notify you when certain events occur.
+CloudWatch: Don't forget you can use CloudWatch to **monitor your EC2 instances** and notify you when certain events occur.

 CloudTrail: Don't forget the things you can track with CloudTrail: username, event time and name, IP address, access key, Region, and error code.